 This is not a portfolio page.
-This is a structural analysis.
+It's a structural analysis.

-Most before/after website examples focus on visual changes: new colors, modern fonts, better images.
+Most before/after website examples focus on visuals — new colors, modern fonts, better images.
 That's design thinking.

-Revenue website architecture focuses on structural changes: how information flows, how authority is established, how conversion happens, how search visibility is built.
+Revenue website architecture focuses on structure — how information flows, how authority is established, how conversion happens, how search visibility is built.

-The examples below show what changes when you shift from building websites to architecting revenue systems.
+The examples below show what actually changes when you stop building websites and start architecting revenue systems.

 What to Look For